 Rabbi Shapiro's paper dwells on the Cairo Genizah, a collection of documents from the Cairo Jewish community between the 10th and 13th centuries.
 It consists of tracts, letters, money orders,, book remnants and others that together compose a mosaic of Jewish life.
 It also includes the Damascus Covenant, describing a lost Jewish sect mentioned in the Qumran scrolls.
 Shapiro recounts the story of how these documents came to reside at Cambridge University.
 Its rescue led to the acquisition of other genizas.
 He recounts details from the documents and discusses what the documents reveal about Jewsih culture of that period, and the great similarities with modern Jewish culture.

+Text of a lecture delivered to the Sphex Club in Lynchburg.
 This presentation by Nancy Marion delves into the evolution of Virginia's road systems from Native American trails through the era of Henry Ford's influence on transportation.
 The speaker, fascinated by the transformation of Lynchburg and its roads, explores the historical context and development of major routes that have shaped interstate highways today.
 Through maps and narratives, the presentation covers the transition from reliance on waterways and rugged paths to sophisticated road networks, highlighting significant changes in infrastructure, transportation engineering practices, and the societal shift towards automobile travel.
 The talk reflects on both the technical advancements in road construction and the broader implications for commerce, mobility, and cultural landscapes in Virginia.

 Richard P. Gifford's paper, "Girding for the Battle for Freedom," analyzes the contemporary church-state issue in the United States.
 It reviews historical church-state relations, critiques the 1963 New York decision to ban the stanza of "America," and argues for the importance of maintaining religious references in public life to preserve true freedom under God.